 Prostate Cancer Testing & Diagnosis

-One system of grading is with the Gleason score.
+- The primary system used to establish a grade for prostate cancer is the Gleason score.
 Gleason scores range from 2 to 10.
 To come up with the Gleason score, the pathologist uses a microscope to look at the patterns of cells in the prostate tissue.
 The most common pattern is given a grade of 1 (most like normal cells) to 5 (most abnormal).
 If there is a second most common pattern, the pathologist gives it a grade of 1 to 5, and adds the two most common grades together to make the Gleason score.
 If only one pattern is seen, the pathologist counts it twice.
-For example, 5 + 5 = 10.
-A high Gleason score (such as 10) means a high-grade prostate tumor.
-High-grade tumors are more likely than low-grade tumors to grow quickly and spread.
+For example, 2 +2 = 4.

 - Cancers with a Gleason score of 6 or less may be called well-differentiated or low-grade.

 - Cancers with a Gleason score of 7 may be called moderately-differentiated or intermediate-grade.

 - Cancers with Gleason scores of 8 to 10 may be called poorly-differentiated or high-grade.

 Grade Groups for Prostate Cancer

 Recent cancer research shows that simply adding the two numbers together doesn’t tell the whole story.
 The primary number (where the most abnormal cells were found) has an impact on outcomes.
 For example, men with a Gleason score 3+4=7 cancer tend to do better than those with a 4+3=7 cancer.
 And men with a Gleason score 8 cancer tend to do better than those with a Gleason score of 9 or 10.